 - "If you want a receipt for that popular mystery" from Patience, which is filled with literary references.

-- "Silvered is the raven hair," also from Patience, which listed things Lady Jane was losing to advancing age in the first verse and things she was gaining too much of in the second.
+- "Silvered is the raven hair," also from Patience, which lists things Lady Jane is losing due to advancing age in the first verse and things she's gaining too much of in the second.

 - One of their most famous is the "Little List" song from The Mikado, about all the useless people the Lord High Executioner can kill, because they surely won't be missed!

 - Most famous of all, and frequently parodied: "I am the very model of a modern Major-General" from The Pirates of Penzance.